Effective Message Hiding with Order-Preserving Mechanisms: Experiments

 \subsection{Steganalysis}

 Steganalysis methods~\cite{boroumand2018deep,zhang2019depth,you2020siamese} play a crucial role in assessing the security of stego images.
-In our study, we choose the state-of-the-art steganalysis approach SiaStegNet~\cite{you2020siamese} to conduct a comprehensive benchmark comparison between our method and existing methods~\cite{zhang2019steganogan,tan2021channel,chen2023learning}. \cref{fig:steganalysis} presents the steganalysis results on COCO dataset, demonstrating that our model achieves the lowest Area Under the Curve (AUC) among the three compared methods.
+Typically, this involves utilizing a machine learning model to classify images as either cover images or stego images.
+In our study, we choose the state-of-the-art steganalysis approach SiaStegNet~\cite{you2020siamese} to conduct a comprehensive benchmark comparison between our method and existing methods~\cite{zhang2019steganogan,tan2021channel}.
+The SiaStegNet models are trained and evaluated on the COCO dataset.

+\cref{fig:steganalysis} presents the steganalysis results, demonstrating that our model achieves the lowest Area Under the Curve (AUC) among the three compared methods.
 These results indicates that our method exhibits the lowest detection rate and has the best security of stego images.
 All message hiding models for comparison have a 3 BPP message capacity.
-More details of steganalysis are in the supplementary material.